-The vast majority of 1:400 scale models have shown absolutely no signs of deterioration since they were built but there have been a small percentage of them, which have been impacted by various rots, bubbles and cracking.
-The most serious of these has been that of Zinc Rot, a phenomenon especially linked to one particular period in 1:400 history but also found in a few other places too.
-That doesn't mean that just because your model has some bubbles it has Zinc rot but nonetheless for certain models the risk of self-destruction is high.
+The vast majority of 1:400 scale models have shown absolutely no signs of deterioration since they were built, but there have been a small percentage of models, which have been impacted by various rots, bubbles and cracking.
+The most serious of these issues is that of Zinc Rot, a phenomenon especially linked to one particular period in 1:400 history but also found in a few other places too.
+That doesn't mean that just because your model has some bubbles it has Zinc rot, but nonetheless for certain models the risk of self-destruction is high.

 What is Zinc Rot?

 Zinc Rot is a well-known and understood process whereby the zinc used to make die-cast models deteriorates over time due to intercrystalline corrosion caused by lead impurities within it.
 The impact of Zinc rot is irreversible and is not affected by the manner of model display or storage.
 The damage can be variable across models and even units of the same release.
 So, it is entirely possible that of two examples of the same model one is fine while the other rots.
 Likewise depending on the levels of impurities within the Zinc some models are worse affected than others.

 At its worst huge cracks appear across the model, wings bend upwards and snap, and the model eventually falls apart.
 It may start as small cracks, blisters or pitting, but if it is zinc rot then it will steadily get worse.

 It may also only impact specific parts of a model i.e. engines and undercarriage.
 I have had several examples where one or both of the main undercarriage legs on SMA and Aeroclassics 737-200s has rotted but the rest of the model is fine.
 There have also been examples of Aeroclassics 707s where only one engine has rotted.